OspreyDawn/portfolio/portfolio/src/content/thoughts_items/160711/fail-fast-so-you-can-succeed-more-often.md

 11. **Chain** - It would have been preferable not to use a theme so similar to the bicycle.
 I wanted to make it apparent to Devi that at this stage of the process that a theme can be represented in different ways.
 Highlighting a piece of the chain was more to express the idea of togetherness.

 Failure is expected at this stage because there is no way for us to know we have adequately encapsulated Devi's expectations for the logo.
 How we measure success is determined by how engaged Devi is in thinking more acutely about what she really wants.
-Look at her responses below to each iteration and see how she is analysing them to find what aspects she likes and doesn't like before committing to a direction (Charlotte is her partner):
+Look at her responses below to each iteration and see how she is analysing them to find what aspects she likes and doesn't like before committing to a direction (Charlotte was her partner):

 1. "Geometric is too plain."